williamannan/Notch-Signaling-Simulation/README.md

 # Notch-Signaling-Simulation
-The code simulate Notch-Delta interaction model with filopodia dynamics
+The code simulates the Notch-Delta interaction model with filopodia dynamics included